About RET+ mNSCLC

 References:

-4. VanderLaan PA, Rangachari D, Costa DB.
+1. VanderLaan PA, Rangachari D, Costa DB.
 The rapidly evolving landscape of biomarker testing in non-small cell lung cancer.
 Cancer Cytopathol.
 2021;129(3):179-181.

-5. Morton C, Sarker D, Ross P. Next-generation sequencing and molecular therapy.
+2. Morton C, Sarker D, Ross P. Next-generation sequencing and molecular therapy.
 Clin Med (Lond).
-2023;23(1):65-69.
+2024;23(1):65-69.

-9. Barlesi F, Mazieres J, Merlio JP, et al. Routine molecular profiling of cancer: results of a one-year nationwide program of the French Cooperative Thoracic Intergroup (IFCT) for advanced non-small cell lung cancer (NSCLC) patients.
+3. Barlesi F, Mazieres J, Merlio JP, et al. Routine molecular profiling of patients with advanced non-small-cell lung cancer: results of a one-year nationwide program of the French Cooperative Thoracic Intergroup (IFCT).
 Lancet.
 2016;387(10026):1415-1426. doi:10.1016/S0140-6736(16)00004-0.

-10. Kris MG, Johnson BE, Berry LD, et al. Using multiplexed assays of oncogenic drivers in lung cancers to select targeted drugs.
+4. Kris MG, Johnson BE, Berry LD, et al. Using multiplexed assays of oncogenic drivers in lung cancers to select targeted drugs.
 JAMA.
 2014;311(19):1998-2006.

-11. Solomon BJ, Kim DW, Wu YL, et al. J Clin Oncol.
-2018;36(22):2251-2258.
+5. Solomon BJ, Kim DW, Wu YL, et al. First-line crizotinib versus chemotherapy in ALK-positive lung cancer.
+N Engl J Med.
+2014;371(23):2167-2177.

-12. Gutierrez ME, Choi K, Lanman RB, et al. Genomic profiling of advanced non–small cell lung cancer in community settings: gaps and opportunities.
+6. Gutierrez ME, Choi K, Lanman RB, et al. Genomic profiling of advanced non–small cell lung cancer in community settings: gaps and opportunities.
 Clin Lung Cancer.
 2017;18(6):651-659.

-17. Offin M, Guo R, Wu SL, et al. Immunophenotype and response to immunotherapy of RET-rearranged lung cancers.
+7. Offin M, Guo R, Wu SL, et al. Immunophenotype and response to immunotherapy of RET-rearranged lung cancers.
 JCO Precis Oncol.
 2019;3:PO.18.00386. doi:10.1200/PO.18.00386.